lovemew67/claude-code-agents/README.md

 - 🚀 **Quick Start Template**: Bootstrap your own agent-powered workflows

 **Note**: This is not a standalone application, but rather a collection of agent definitions and patterns designed to be integrated into Claude Code for enhanced development capabilities.

+## Core Philosophy: Spec-Driven Development

+This project embodies a **spec-driven development** approach, empowering Claude Code to deliver exceptional results through precise, contextual guidance.
+Inspired by AWS Kiro and [win4r's AISuperDomain](https://github.com/win4r/AISuperDomain) methodology (detailed in their blog post: [Introduce Sub-agents](https://www.aivi.fyi/aiagents/introduce-Sub-agents)), our framework transforms how AI agents collaborate on software development.

+### The Power of Precise Context

+The spec-driven development workflow focuses on how to **precisely and concisely provide context** to agents for optimal task execution.
+By creating detailed specifications before implementation, we enable:

+- **Clear Boundaries**: Each agent knows exactly what to build and how
+- **Reduced Ambiguity**: Specifications eliminate guesswork and interpretation errors
+- **Systematic Progress**: Tasks are broken down into atomic, verifiable steps
+- **Quality Assurance**: Every implementation follows pre-defined acceptance criteria

+This approach ensures that AI agents work with the same clarity and precision as experienced human developers following well-defined specifications.

 ## How to Use This Framework